George Hamer, Interim Department Head

 Daktronics Engineering Hall 214

-The program begins the first year developing a strong foundation in programming, mathematics, and communication.
-Following this is another year of study in data structures and object oriented programming along with hardware-based courses that provides the student with a firm grasp of the interaction between hardware and software.
+The program begins the first year developing a strong foundation in mathematics, science, and communication.
+Unique to SDSU, the EE program boasts a first semester introductory hands-on lab experience followed by a first course in linear circuits and lab in the second semester.
+Following this are two intensive years of study in circuits, energy conversion, electronics, signal, systems and control theory, electronic material and devices, digital and microprocessor systems.
 The junior and senior years include courses that cover the breadth and depth of the field.
-Students will select a specialization and take technical electives in their chosen area.
-The capstone of the program is Senior Design I and II, a two-semester sequence taken in the senior year that places every student on a team that designs, builds, tests, and demonstrates a significant computer science/software engineering project.
-The projects are developed in collaboration with SDSU researchers or industry and provide students’ valuable “real world” team design experience.
+During their senior year, students will select a specialization and take technical electives in their chosen area.
+The capstone of the program is Senior Design I and II, a two-semester sequence taken in the senior year that places every student on a team that designs, builds, tests, and demonstrates a significant electrical engineering project (typically industry sponsored), which 1) incorporates appropriate engineering standards and multiple constraints, and 2) is based on the knowledge and skills acquired in earlier course work; students also take a Project Management and Engineering Economics course that support this sequence.
+The projects are developed in collaboration with SDSU researchers or industry and provide students valuable “real world” team design experience.

 Student Learning Outcomes

-The B.S. program in Computer Science is accredited by the Computing Accreditation Commission of ABET, http://www.abet.org.
+The undergraduate Electrical Engineering (EE) major is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

 Course Delivery Format

 A majority of the courses are taught on campus in smart classrooms.
+A significant number of courses have an associated lab component that strengthens students’ hand-on practical experience.
 The smart classrooms allow for a variety of methods for student engagement and faculty are able to record and post their lectures on-line.